drawcard/client-autismsa-tsworkbook/README.md

 * When complete, copy the files over to the WPEngine SFTP folder at /myautism/.
 * If you get 404 errors in console, be sure to update the permissions of the files you copied over to 775.

+## Technical Notes
+* If you see warnings in your debug console like the following:  `"core.js:4744 WARNING: sanitizing HTML stripped some content, see http://g.co/ng/security#xss"` you may ignore these as they are emitted by the ngx-markdown library - no visible content is being stripped.
+See: https://github.com/jfcere/ngx-markdown/issues/263

 ---

 ## Development server